VIEW CATALOGUE OF WORKS

 In response to the theme of Radical Americana, Charlotte harvests ceramic moments from the eighteenth through twentieth centuries.
 From her research on potteries in the Philadelphia and Trenton areas, she has chosen four works that called to her for contemporary radical interpretations.
 A Pickle Stand from 1776 made by the Philadelphia China Manufactory becomes a witty commentary on delicacy and industrialization.
 A Fruit Basket by Tucker and Hemphill of Philadelphia produced in

 1838 becomes a modern meditation of the changing Philadelphia skyline.
 Then, from the Philadelphia Centennial Exhibition of 1876 the eccentric Baseball Vase modeled by Isaac Broome for the Ott & Brewer Pottery in Trenton becomes a small monument to the passions of Philadelphians for their city.
-And finally, from the 1974 opening of the legendary Helen Drutt Gallery in Philadelphia, Charlotte is inspired by the work of a famed local artist represented by that gallery, Rudi Staffell, whose art transformed the simple vessel into a spiritual experience and reflected a new search for spirituality in the American psyche.
+And finally, from the 1974 opening of the legendary Helen Drutt Gallery in Philadelphia, Charlotte is inspired by the work of three famed local artists represented by that gallery, Rudi Staffell, Lizbeth Stewart and Paula Winokur whose works reflect the whimsy, the beauty, and the depth of the Philly Spirit.

 Charlotte’s research into the time periods and their representative objects become the soil for her 2026 Americana Porcelains.
 Since the word “radical” comes from the Latin word for “root”, Charlotte asks what is at the root of being American, of being a Philadelphian?
 It is, she artistically concludes, staying connected to our local history and then reimagining it in new, bold, mischievous ways that capture the spirit of our times.